hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Akoko - West African.
 Tasting menu with a vegan option.
 * NOPI - by Ottolenghi.
 * Tendril - a naughty vegan restaurant (with a bit of cheese).
 Both tasting menu and à la carte.
-* Chettinad Restaurant - ok South Indian food.
+* Masala Zone Piccadilly Circus - North Indian food in the breathtakingly beautiful dining room of the historic Criterion building.
 * Udderlicious - gelato.
 * La Gelatiera - gelato.
 * Below Stone Nest - not what you'd expect in Soho.
 Go for a drink, go early and prepare to be surprised.
 * Attendant Coffee Roasters - an awesome [underground-restroom-turned-coffee-bar](https://www.atlasobscura.com/places/the-attendant-fitzrovia) at Victorian-era urinals.
 * Bar Termini - a place to get a negroni.
 * Mercato Mayfair - a food court in an old church.
 Totally worth it for the architecture, not the food.
+* Chettinad Restaurant - ok South Indian food.

 <a name="stoke-newington"></a>

-### 20. Stoke Newington
+### 21. Stoke Newington

 * Clissold Park is lovely.
 * Abney Park cemetery is beautiful.